-Two parallel yellow lines between an aircraft guide line and a gate or parking position.
-The aircraft nose wheel is centered on these lines to guide the aircraft into the parking position without hitting other parked aircraft or obstructions.
+A yellow line between an aircraft guide line and a gate or parking position.
+The aircraft nose wheel is centered on this line to guide the aircraft into the parking position without hitting other parked aircraft or obstructions.
 Also referred to as "T-Lines or Stands".